Biology (BIO)

 Typically Offered: Fall, Spring, Summer.

 Course Description: Concepts of human structure and function and relationships of these concepts to cells, tissues, organs and systems.
 Four hours lecture, two hours lab.
-Prerequisite(s): A grade of C or better in either BIO 101 or BIO 106.
+Prerequisite(s): A grade of C or higher in either BIO 101 or BIO 106.

 CORE 42: MOTR LIFS 150LAP; Human Biology with Lab (attributes MO36, MLAB)